le717/PatchIt/Documentation/Settings.md

 PatchIt!
 Settings Files
 =======================

 **THIS DOCUMENT IS INCOMPLETE!
-The file formats outlined in this document are not yet finalized, and are subject to change.**
+While the file format outlined in this document is final, complete documentation has yet to be written.**

 General Information
 -------------------